Teddy34/gatsby-blog/blog/2019-09-14/index.md

 * Pro: They provide safeguards against a null or undefined value in the middle of your chain.
 The [Optional Chaining](https://github.com/tc39/proposal-optional-chaining) EcmaScript proposal is about to nullify this pro.
 This has been very valuable for us, especially in conjunction with GraphQL where graph queries can easily return nulls.

-* Pro: The FP variant of these functions really shines.
+* Pro: The FP variant of these functions shines.
 Using builtin currying & reverse order of arguments, we can build easy to write and use getters around our code:

 ```javascript
 import { get } from 'lodash/fp';